$ cd fundamentals-of-devops

 object; leave everything at its default value and and click the Invoke button.
 That should run your

 As you can see, your function has run, and responded with the expected 200 OK and "Hello, World!"
-Triggering Lambda functions manually is great for learning and testing, but in the real world, if you want to build a serverless web app, you need to be able to have HTTP requests trigger your function, as described in the next section.
+Triggering Lambda functions manually is great for learning and testing, but in the real world, if you want to build a serverless web app, you need to trigger the function with HTTP requests, as described in the next section.

 # ... (other params omitted) ...